rayaapple12/GLP1-Mental-Health-Prediction-ML/README.md

 - Matplotlib
 - Jupyter Notebook

-## Dataset
+# Dataset Information

-This project was developed using a private genotype and phenotype dataset containing GLP-1 receptor genetic variants and associated clinical information.
+This project was developed using a private research dataset consisting of:

+- Genotype data (PLINK format)
+- Phenotype records
+- Clinical variables
+- Covariates

-The dataset cannot be shared publicly due to privacy, ethical, and data access restrictions.
+The data cannot be redistributed due to licensing, privacy, and ethical restrictions.

-Only the project methodology and code (where permitted) are included in this repository.
+To reproduce this work, users should substitute their own genotype and phenotype dataset with the same structure and update the data paths in the preprocessing scripts.

 ## Repository Contents